 Portfolios can be added to over time.
 Any changes made after a portfolio is submitted for review, will not be reflected in the version that is submitted, but will be reflected in a future submission if applicable.

 Sharing your portfolio is separate from submitting it for review.
-Sharing let's you give others access in an effort to gain feedback.
+Sharing lets you give access to others in an effort to gain feedback.
 You are under no obligation to share it with anyone.
 Turning off sharing does not prohibit you from submitting the portfolio for promotion and tenure review.

 - Click More on the portfolio from the My Portfolio page